 The effect you want to experience can change the way you take your CBD.
 The best dose is normally determined by what they want to get out of it.

-A potent effect may require a higher dose.
-Nevertheless, these should be discussed with a physician in order to keep the body safe from adverse side effects.
+A potent effect may require a higher dose of CBD rather than a lower dose.
+Nevertheless, these should be discussed with a physician to keep the body safe from adverse side effects.

 Continuous CBD consumption over time builds tolerance, which will result in reduced effects.
-You need to take note of your tolerance to CBD because redosing is highly likely should you build up a tolerance.
+You need to note your tolerance to cannabidiol because redosing is highly likely should you build up a tolerance.

-Don’t worry about this because the World Health Organization (WHO) cited no evidence of CBD products containing abuse or dependence potential.
+Don’t worry about this because the World Health Organization (WHO) cited no evidence of CBD products like a tincture, lotions, gummy, sprays, and CBD capsules containing abuse or dependence potential.

 Finding the right dosage involves a lot of trial and error, but using the criteria above can help consumers determine the optimum dosage quickly.